Cold Air Is Dry Air

 The psychrometric chart rocks!

 On the psychrometric chart, an unchanging number of water molecules means the movement is purely horizontal.
-The temperature changes but the absolute humidity does not.
+The temperature changes but the water vapor concentration does not.
 But as that mass of air warms up, the relative humidity does change.
-In simple terms, warmer air can hold more moisture, so rather than being saturated, as it was outdoors at 100% RH, that same air can hold a lot more moisture when it moves inside and warms up.
+In simple terms, a warmer temperature implies a greater potential for water vapor.
+That’s because it’s easier for water to evaporate when there’s more heat around.

-The three main variables on the psychrometric chart are:
+The three main psychrometric variables of concern here are:

 - Temperature – Dry bulb, what we normally mean when we say the word; it’s shown along the horizontal axis.

-- Absolute Humidity - How much actual water vapor is in the air; measured in grains per pound of dry air, where 1 grain = 1/7000 of a pound (or 7000 grains = 1 pound).
+- Humidity Ratio – How much actual water vapor is in the air; often measured in grains per pound of dry air, where 1 grain = 1/7000 of a pound (or 7000 grains = 1 pound).
+Sometimes this is referred to as absolute humidity, although that term technically has a different definition.

 As you can see from the psych chart above, there are only about 22 grains/lb of water vapor when the temperature is 32° F and the RH is 100%.
-That temperature has a special name: dew point.
-It turns out that 22 grains/lb (often referred to as simply 22 grains) isn't a lot of water vapor.
+(That temperature has a special name: dew point.)
+It turns out that 22 grains/lb (often referred to as simply 22 grains) isn’t a lot of water vapor.
+Because, you know, cold air is dry air.

 One of the worst kind of days we have here in the Atlanta area is when it’s about 80° F an 80% RH.
 Ugghhhhh.
 The absolutely humidity is about 122 grains/lb, and the dew point is 73° F. And that’s not even the worst I’ve experienced in the Southeast.
 Atlanta has nice, fairly mild summers compared to where I was born: Houston, Texas.

-Back to the main point, though, if we think of air by its absolute humidity, it's easy to see that cold air is dry air.
+Back to the main point, though, if we think of air by the actual concentration of water vapor, it’s easy to see that cold air is dry air.
 100% RH at the freezing point has only 22 grains per pound.
 80% RH at 80° F has 122 grains per pound.
 If you had 80° F air with only 22 grains/lb, the relative humidity would be less than 15%.
-You'd be in a desert.
+You’d be in a desert.

 Psychrometrics on your smart phone